-Under the direction of the President, the sole responsibility for the administration of student discipline is the Dean of Student Services or his designee.
+Under the direction of the President, the sole responsibility for the administration of student discipline is the Vice President of Student Services (or designee).
 Sanctions that may be imposed include, but are not limited to, the following:

 - 1. Warning

 - 2. Disciplinary probation

 - 3. Withholding of transcript or degree

 - 4. Restitution

 - 5. Suspension of rights or privileges

 - 6. Suspension of eligibility from official college activities

 - 7. Suspension from the College

 - 8. Expulsion from the College